isa-pilpre/data-analysis-bellabeat/Chapter3-Process.md

 - How could these trends help influence Bellabeat marketing strategy?

-## 2) Breaking down the 18 files into 3 main categories
+## 2) Breaking down the 18 files into categories

 To make the dataset more manageable, I categorized the 18 files into 3 categories:

-- Activity: Includes daily and minute-level activity data like steps, distance, and intensity.
+- Activity: daily and minute-level activity data like steps, distance, and intensity.
-- Heart Rate: Tracks users' heart rate data, which provides insights into health and fitness levels.
+- Heart rate: users' heart rate data, which provides insights into health and fitness levels.
-- Sleep: Covers sleep duration and quality, essential for understanding user recovery and wellness.
+- Sleep: sleep duration and quality, to help understand user recovery and wellness.

+When addressing the business task, I will analyze the trends regarding activity, sleep and heart rate.

 ## 3) Selecting the most relevant files

-Based on the trends that Bellabeat is most interested in (activity, heart rate, sleep), the following three files will be the core focus of my analysis:
+Based on the three main categories (activity, heart rate, sleep), the following three files will be the core focus of my analysis:

     combined_dailyActivity_merged.csv: Daily activity (steps, calories burned, and distance). combined_heartrate_seconds_merged.csv: Heart rate data (fitness levels).